balunist/mbp_docs2/source/the_basics/about.rst

 might use it.

 MapBoards Pro (MBP) allows you to create maps, which are arrangements of component bodies in a model on one or more boards or layouts.
-The arrangement is created using copies of the bodies, leaving your original model intact.
+The arrangements are done by creating components containing copies of the bodies in your model, leaving your original model intact.
 Placement is based on a tight rectangular bounding box around each body, providing quick results and reasonable nesting.

 The map layout can be customized to match your preferences or manufacturing requirements then saved as default.
 See :ref:`map_layout-label` for details.